thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

     * JavaScript

+Using the [Quarkus Security OpenID Connect Multi Tenancy](https://quarkus.io/guides/security-openid-connect-multitenancy) for the  multi tenancy of the java microservices.
-Simply implementation for the web-api service.
+Here we focus only on the simple implementation for the `web-api` microservice.

+These are the steps:

 1. Provide a REST endpoint for each tenant
 2. Extract inside the invoked endpoint the JWT access-token and set the right configuration for the given tenant, that means in this case the Keycloak realm.